-We soon will lose our summer umbrella of living shingles: the marvelous evolutionary development we call the green plant leaf.
-In addition to the leafs' essential process of photosynthesis, they offer shade to plants, animals, and soils in thousands of different ways.
+We again are losing our summer umbrella of living shingles: the marvelous evolutionary development we call the green plant leaf.
+In addition to the leaf’s essential process of photosynthesis, they offer shade to soils and organisms in thousands of different ways.

 2121 Meadowlark Road